 My name is Iurie.
 I am a software engineer, interested in Physics.
+Living now in Chisinau, Moldova.
 In my free time I like composing and teaching myself music, and I don’t know why.
 I started this enjoyment in 2016.
 Also, this is a kind of a cognitive experiment.

 Geon is a unit of a very large time span, thus, all my tracks are published under the invented name Geontime.